RishikaMachina/Large_Scale_Analytics/README.md

 # Large_Scale_Analytics

-Assignments, In class hackatons and project
+Assignments, In class hackathon and project